How in the world do you TRAVEL with cloth diapers?

 On that note, any stains that refuse to come out in the wash (which are less likely with an all natural detergent like Nellie’s but can still happen), bleach them in the sun.
 That’s seriously all you need to do.
 Hang them outside in the middle of the day and let mother nature do the rest.

 Okay, so once you arrive at your destination, the cloth diaper issue really isn’t so bad.
 The stressful part can be the actual TRAVELING, especially if you’re flying or using public transportation.
-If you’re traveling by car, the cloth diapers are a little less of an issue because you can just rinse them off and put them in a waterproof soiled diaper bag and be done with it.
+If you’re travelling by car, the cloth diapers are a little less of an issue because you can just rinse them off and put them in a waterproof soiled diaper bag and be done with it.
 You can pull over and change at a rest stop or even on the side of the road and no one cares.
 I’ve done this and it wasn’t that bad at all.
 Now, if you’re using a method of transportation where people are packed in like sardines, that puts a whole other wrench in things.
 Honestly, my personal recommendation for flying or taking a train/bus/cruise/etc is to just use disposables for the duration of transit so you’re not fiddling with soiled diapers with a crowd of people around.
 It’s just easier and less of a hassle for everyone.

 That being said, it’s also totally doable if you do it right.
 Remember to always bring more cloth diapers than you think you’ll need.
-Also, bring a couple changes of clothes for both you and your baby.
+Also, bring a couple of changes of clothes for both you and your baby.
 The last thing you want is to be stuck on an airplane after a nasty blowout without a change of clothes or an extra diaper!
 If you’ll be using cloth diapers, make sure to change right before boarding.
 Also, have a really good, smell-proof receptacle/wetbag/large zip-top bag to put the diapers in for the trip so your companions aren’t giving you the evil eye the whole time.

 So, things you’ll need to have on hand for traveling with cloth diapers: